North Carolina Medical Malpractice Lawyers Serving the State

 If you believe you were injured or a loved one was lost due to the negligence of a medical professional, you should talk to an attorney at Martin & Jones.
 The attorneys at our firm will listen to your concerns and provide you with an honest assessment of your case, and they will review all of your options with you.

-Skilled Legal Help For Medical Malpractice Victims in North Carolina
+Skilled Legal Help for Medical Malpractice Victims in North Carolina

 At Martin & Jones, all we do is help people who have suffered because of the negligence of others.
 Since 1982, our lawyers have worked tirelessly to provide hope and skilled counsel to thousands of individuals and families.